Mac (computer): 2005–2011: Intel transition and "back to the Mac"

-2012–present: Tim Cook era
+2011–2018: Post-Jobs era

 The 2013 Mac Pro was controversial among professional users.
-One of the reasons was the lack of internal expandibility due to the absence of expansion slots or the like, which was a side-effect of the exotic and compact design (height c.
+One of the reasons was the lack of internal expandability due to the absence of expansion slots or the like, which was a side-effect of the exotic and compact design (height c.
 25 cm).

 Due to deteriorating health, Steve Jobs resigned as CEO on August 24, 2011, after which he died that year on October 5.
 Tim Cook was named as his successor.
 Cook's first keynote address launched iCloud, moving the digital hub from the Mac to the cloud.
 In 2012, the MacBook Pro was refreshed with a Retina display, and the iMac was slimmed and lost its SuperDrive.

 During Cook's first few years as CEO, Apple fought media criticisms that it could no longer innovate without Jobs.
 In 2013, Apple introduced a new cylindrical Mac Pro, with marketing chief Phil Schiller exclaiming "Can't innovate anymore, my ass!".
 The new model had a miniaturized design with a glossy dark gray cylindrical body and internal components organized around a central cooling system.
 Tech reviewers praised the 2013 Mac Pro for its power and futuristic design; however, it was poorly received by professional users, who criticized its lack of upgradability and the removal of expansion slots.